Nitrofski/discord-lily/guide.md

 ```
 ![](https://cdn.discordapp.com/attachments/563226315386257408/566699464828649512/lily.png)

-Accidentals must be specified for every note; F♮ is always written `f` and F♯ always as `fis`.
+Accidentals must be specified for every note; F-natural is always written `f` and F-sharp always as `fis`.
 (If you're wondering why, think about it this way: the user indicates the *semantic* content of the music, and LilyPond handles the display of accidentals automatically based on previous notes and the key signature.)
 ```
 \relative { f' f fis fis fis f f fis }
 ```